 I am a life-long resident of Hot Springs, a Hot Springs High School graduate, and have over 20 years of experience in public service to the community of Garland County.
-My husband Terance Sr. and I are the proud parents of Terance, Jr., a senior at the University of Arkansas in Little Rock (UALR).
-My previous employment includes working for State Farm (23 years) and most recently AmeriCorps/United Way.
+My husband, Terance Sr., and I are the proud parents of a son Terance, Jr. My previous employment includes working for State Farm (23 years) and, most recently, AmeriCorps/United Way.
 I am a Certified Notary Public.

 My goals include safeguarding and improving Garland County’s Public Health by championing causes that provide a better quality of health, safety, continued education, as well as community involvement and inclusion.